 14 Ways of Saying "Drunk" Across the United States

 Three sheets to the wind.
 Seeing double.
 Tanked.
-There are numerous different ways of saying “drunk.”
+There are numerous ways of saying “drunk.”
 (Benjamin Franklin alone gathered 200 synonyms.)
-And depending where you are in the United States, you might hear a different way of describing a state of inebriation.
+And depending on where you are in the United States, you might hear a different way of describing a state of inebriation.
 Here are 14 tipsy terms from around the U.S., brought to you with help from our friends at the Dictionary of American Regional English (DARE).

 This term for “very drunk” is probably a variation of drunk as a boiled owl, according to DARE.
 Why “boiled”?
-It’s slang for “intoxicated,” with the earliest citation in the Oxford English Dictionary (OED) from 1885, perhaps along the same lines of stewed or pickled.
+It’s slang for “intoxicated,” with the earliest citation in the Oxford English Dictionary (OED) from 1885, perhaps along the same lines of being stewed or pickled.
 Why owl?
 That’s not as clear.
 DARE Chief Editor George Goebel suggests that “the image of the owl as a comically solemn and somewhat stupid bird is certainly evocative of certain stages of drunkenness.”

 This word for tipsy or drunk seems to be a riff on spifflicated, another old-timey term for drunk.
 Spifflicated seems to have first been used by American writer O. Henry in 1902 and comes from the verb spiflicate, meaning “to deal with in such a way as to confound or overcome completely.”
-Pifflicated— also, piffed, pifficated, and piffled—might be used in New York, Connecticut, Rhode Island, New Hampshire, Maine, Iowa, Indiana, Wisconsin, and Michigan.
+Pifflicated—also, piffed, pifficated, and piffled—might be used in New York, Connecticut, Rhode Island, New Hampshire, Maine, Iowa, Indiana, Wisconsin, and Michigan.